 More recently, Doswell et al. (2006) established a flexible ranking system for gauging tornado outbreaks.
 To create their ranking index, they included variables such as path length, Fujita (or F) scale rating (Fujita 1971), numbers of strong and violent tornadoes, and numbers of long-track tornadoes.
 As described above, this approach also included detrending of tornado data to remove the aforementioned non-meteorological biases inherent within the individual variables in the dataset.

 There are several impact factors that stress the importance of the concept of tornado outbreaks, as opposed to simple counts of individual tornadoes, despite the above biases in tornado reporting.
 Galway (1977) found that 73% of tornado deaths between 1952 and 1973 were associated with outbreaks of 10 or more tornadoes.
 He also stated that 97.9% of such tornado outbreaks occurring between 1870 and 1949 were associated with tornado deaths, while 43.1% of those outbreaks resulted in fatalities between 1950 and 1975.
 The aforementioned Tri-State Tornado of 1925 was actually part of a larger outbreak of tornadoes that were responsible for nearly 100 additional fatalities in Kentucky, Tennessee, and Indiana on the same day (Burgess et al. 2006).
 Hundreds of fatalities resulted from additional historic outbreaks, including the Deep South (Louisiana and Mississippi) outbreak of April 1908, the Tupelo, Mississippi, to Gainesville, Georgia, tornado outbreak of April 1936, and other outbreaks described by Flora (1953, pp. 208-213) and Grazulis (1993, pp. 34-38).
-More recently, nearly all of the killer tornadoes of the 2011 season were associated with outbreaks (e.g., Carolinas on April 15; Tuscaloosa/Birmingham and Hackleburg, Alabama, on April 27; Joplin, Missouri, on May 22; El Reno, Oklahoma, on May 24), as were many of the most significant tornadoes during the 2000-2010 period (e.g., Veterans Day, 2002, outbreak from Mississippi to Ohio; May 2003 tornado outbreaks from the central and southern Great Plains to the eastern seaboard; Super Tuesday outbreak of 2008, including Arkansas, Kentucky, Tennessee, Mississippi, and Alabama).
+More recently, most of the killer tornadoes of the 2011 season were associated with outbreaks (e.g., Carolinas on April 15; Tuscaloosa/Birmingham and Hackleburg, Alabama, on April 27; Joplin, Missouri, on May 22; El Reno, Oklahoma, on May 24), as were many of the most significant tornadoes during the 2000-2010 period (e.g., Veterans Day, 2002, outbreak from Mississippi to Ohio; May 2003 tornado outbreaks from the central and southern Great Plains to the eastern seaboard; Super Tuesday outbreak of 2008, including Arkansas, Kentucky, Tennessee, Mississippi, and Alabama).

 Thus, the “six or more tornadoes in the continental U.S. east of the Rocky Mountains” criterion for tornado outbreaks is consistent with Pautz (1969), has been used extensively in Cook and Schaefer (2008), and will be relied on heavily for gauging tornado outbreaks in this study.
 The general use of ‘tornado outbreak day’ criterion for categorizing tornado events is not unique (Pautz 1969, Galway 1975, Galway 1977, Brooks et al. 2003, Schneider et al. 2004) and is more stable than simple tornado counts with regard to secular tornado reporting trends (Cook and Schaefer 2008), especially since the 1980s (Brooks et al. 2003).
 In addition to its simplicity and stability, usage of this definition helps in identifying days with a synoptic-scale pattern conducive for tornado events over a relatively large area without the strict use of more detailed meteorological criteria (a key goal of this study).